VeerGetGit/Mental-Health-Companion/README.md

 - Personalized AI recommendations based on long-term mood trends.
 - Community platform with moderated rooms.
 - Integration with wearable devices for live fitness tracking.
+- Wearable can be attached to make more user centric.

 ---